Covid-19 cases and deaths in the US will fall over the next four weeks, forecast predicts - KESQ

 “I think especially these dealing with the outdoors was very Minnesota, we do want to encourage people to get out there, we hope that these are lifelong.
 This might be some people’s first fishing license, we hope they buy one every year after that,” he said.

-Minnesota’s Covid-19 restrictions on businesses, sporting events and social gatherings end Friday and Walz struck an optimistic tone for the upcoming holiday weekend.
+Minnesota’s Covid-19 restrictions on businesses, sporting events and social gatherings end Friday.

-“All of the mitigations are removed from businesses, business capacity and those types of things, so it will be a true Memorial Day weekend,” he said.
+In New Jersey, Gov. Phil Murphy announced the “Shots at the Shore” program Friday to encourage more people to get a Covid-19 vaccine.

+The program will help administer vaccines to people who visit Monmouth County beaches over Memorial Day weekend, and there will be available vaccination locations at the Grande Arcade on the boardwalk in Asbury Park, the Gateway National Recreational Area in Sandy Hook and the gazebo at Pier Village in Long Branch, the governor said.

 ‘Get vaccinated, hit the beach’